NRothera/BDtest/README.md

 ### Possible Issues:
 - Would like min and max requirements for string length for body, title and name properites for further validation
+- Once added to the test and passing, ready to be signed off for release to production